LG 70UF7700 4K UHD TV Review

 Note: The 60″ and 65″ models do use IPS panels.

-Another feature omitted from the 70″ display but included on the 60 and 65-inch models are LG’s Ultra Luminance, which is supposed to provide higher peak brightness levels.
+Another feature omitted from the 70″ display but included on the 60 and 65-inch models is LG’s Ultra Luminance, which is supposed to provide higher peak brightness levels.
 However, even without this feature, the image on the 70UF7700 had plenty of brightness during my viewing evaluation.
 So in my opinion and experience, the omission of this feature did not noticeably detract from the picture quality of this set.

 A Better Smart TV – LG has upgraded its proprietary smart TV platform to webOS 2.0.
 This new upgrade is faster (quad-core processor) and even more user-friendly than its predecessor, letting users effortlessly switch between content, programs and a number of apps including Netflix, Amazon Instant and many more.
 Booting time has been reduced by up to 60 percent, and connectivity to external devices is even more effortless than before.
 I personally spent a lot of time interacting with this new interface and found it simple and easy to use.

 The included Magic Remote control has been redesigned.
 It is much larger than its predecessor, and the size increase is primarily due to the addition of numerical keypad buttons.
 The remote is still easy to use and provided a comfortable fit in my hand.
 The remote is still equipped with natural voice recognition capability and can be used as a point-and-click device to operate certain functions of the TV.

 Other notable features on this TV include Tru-4K Engine and Tru-4K Upscaler technologies for optimal video processing and upconversion of all non-native 4k sources.
 This becomes a real plus when viewing your 1080p Blu-ray disc collection on this TV because this content will be upconverted to near 4K quality.